 He studies the lived experiences of work in the gig-economy.
 He is also working as part of the team for the OII Fairwork Project.

 Day 2 - Academic Perspectives

-	An INDL (ENDL’s international brach) doctoral colloquium in the morning, followed by panels and a keynote speech in the afternoon.
+An INDL (ENDL’s international brach) doctoral colloquium in the morning, followed by panels and a keynote by Florian A. Schmidt in the afternoon.